 SOURCES: J = Jorgenson and Young, 2010, E = EPA RED/IRED, C = CALCULATED

-Simulation Design
+Deterministic Simulation Design

+A deterministic simulation was performed to provide a single concentration estimate for each sampling site over the studied time period.
+Deterministic simulations do not incorporate a random component because a single set of input values are used to model the output rather than considering a range of possible values for each input parameter.

-The simulation was performed for bifenthrin in the urbanized residential monitoring sites from 2009 to 2014.
+The deterministic simulation was performed for bifenthrin in the urbanized residential monitoring sites from 2009 to 2014.
 “Nonstandard” scenarios developed for California in 2007 for non-agricultural uses, based on the Tier-II modeling scenarios by USEPA designed for registration evaluation and risk assessment of pesticides (USEPA, 2013b) were used.
 The main PWC model components are the land phase, simulated by PRZM5 and water phase, simulated by VVWM.
 For PRZM5, the “nonstandard” scenarios are based on non-agricultural uses (pervious and impervious urban residential land-uses) in California taking into account studies for California Red-legged frog (USEPA, 2013a).
 For VVWM, three modeling scenarios are available: the USEPA standard farm pond for aquatic ecosystem risk assessment, the USEPA standard index reservoir for drinking water exposure assessment, and a “User Defined” scenario (PWC Manual, 2015).
 The “User Defined” water body (Table 2) was used for simulation in this study.
 In the scenarios modeling, parameters were formatted for the PWC for urban pesticides simulation.

 The model set-up for bifenthrin was carried out to calibrate the model for use in simulating bifenthrin at the other sites of concern (DPR-PGC010, DPR-PGC022and DPR-FOL003).
 The SMF information for impervious and pervious surfaces for bifenthrin was used to conduct a baseline simulation to estimate a reasonable and conservative concentration of bifenthrin relative to the proportion of the amount of monthly bifenthrin active ingredient (A.I.) used and sites of application (landscape maintenance, structural pest control, and others).
 Monthly applications were used to incorporate the effects of climatic and hydrologic variations on bifenthrin movement.